ballerina-platform/ballerina-spec/beps/lib-ftp/8376_advanced_file_selection_and_processing.md

 1. **Fixed Polling Only**: The `pollingInterval` parameter only supports fixed intervals (e.g., every 60 seconds).
 Enterprise workflows often require specific schedules like "every weekday at 9 AM" or "every 15 minutes during business hours," which cannot be expressed with simple intervals.

-2. **No File Stability Detection**: The listener immediately processes files as soon as they appear in the monitored directory.
-If an external process is actively writing a large file, the listener may begin processing it prematurely, leading to:
-   - Incomplete data reads
-   - File corruption
-   - Processing failures and retries
-   - Data integrity issues

-3. **No Age-Based Filtering**: Many integration scenarios require files to "settle" before processing.
+2. **No Age-Based Filtering**: Many integration scenarios require files to "settle" before processing.
 For example:
    - **Minimum Age**: Wait 5 minutes after a file appears to ensure the writing process has completed
    - **Maximum Age**: Process only files less than 24 hours old to avoid processing stale or archived data
    - Currently, developers must implement this logic manually in their service code

-4. **No Dependency Checking**: Complex file processing workflows often involve multiple related files.
+3. **No Dependency Checking**: Complex file processing workflows often involve multiple related files.
 For example:
    - Process `invoice_2024_01.xml` only if `invoice_2024_01.csv` and `invoice_2024_01.checksum` exist
    - Process `*.xml` files only if corresponding `*.metadata` files are present
    - Currently, there is no built-in mechanism to express these dependencies